mkleinma/Team_Project_ComputerVision/README.md

 run flask Backend with
 flask run --port=5001

-to keep job running after you disconnect your ssh session, run
-nohup flask run --port=5001
+to keep job running after you disconnect your ssh session, run it with nohup flask run --port=5001

 # Documentation